cryogen-project/cryogen-docs/content/md/docs/getting-started.md

 # Leiningen:
 ~ $ lein new cryogen my-blog
 ~ $ cd my-blog

+# start continuous build that watches for changes
 ~/my-blog $ lein serve

+# build for deployment
+~ $ lein run

 # Clojure CLI:
 ~ $ clojure -X:new :template cryogen :name me.my-blog
 ~ $ cd me.my-blog

+# start continuous build that watches for changes
 ~/my-blog $ clojure -X:serve

+# build for deployment
+~ $ clojure -M:build
 ```

 Once the server starts, you can visit your site at `localhost:3000`.
 The first thing you'll see is a helpful README on what to do next.